kavin0x/kavin0x/README.md

 Turn spoken content into polished blog posts using AI.

 ### Supply Bot
-A tool to help manage inventory, and track trends, stocks, etc.
+A tool to help manage inventory, track trends, generate reports, and do market research.

 ## Current Goals